jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (4) Nothing in subsection (3) requires that a member of staff make a request if the same request has been made to the child or young person within the previous hour.

 ### 384D Use of dogs for searching
-(1) In exercising a power of search conferred by sections 384B and 384C, a member of staff may have with him or her, and use for the purposes of searching, any dog trained for that purpose.
+(1) In exercising a power of search conferred by sections 384B and 384C, a member of staff may have with the staff member, and use for the purposes of searching, any dog trained for that purpose.
 (2) A dog must not be used unless it is under the control of another person (being a Police employee, or a Customs officer, or a member of the Armed Forces, or an employee of the Department of Corrections), who may accompany the member of staff for the purposes of the search.
 (3) A member of staff who uses a dog for the purposes of searching any child or young person must conduct the search with decency and sensitivity and in a manner that—
   (a) affords to the child or young person being searched the greatest degree of dignity consistent with the purpose of the search; and
   (b) prevents the dog coming into physical contact with the child or young person during the search.

 ### 384E Child or young person may be strip searched
-(1) A member of staff may, if that member of staff believes on reasonable grounds that a child or young person has in his or her possession a harmful item, conduct a strip search of that child or young person for the purposes of detecting the harmful item—
+(1) A member of staff may, if that member of staff believes on reasonable grounds that a child or young person has in their possession a harmful item, conduct a strip search of that child or young person for the purposes of detecting the harmful item—
   (a) if that member believes on reasonable grounds that a strip search is necessary in order to detect the item; and (b) if a scanner search or a pat down search of the child or young person has already been carried out for that purpose.
 (2) A child or young person required to undress or remove any clothing and underclothing under subsection (1) may be required to remain undressed or partly undressed only as long as is reasonably necessary for the purposes of the search.